-12 Hoddesdon, Broxbourne, Turnford and Cheshunt Broxbourne, Cheshunt, Hoddesdon, Nazeing, Northaw & Cuffley, Stanstead Abbots, Waltham Cross.
-Robert Barclay, Haileybury Turnford, Goffs- Churchgate ---- -- -- --
+12 Hoddesdon, Broxbourne, Cheshunt, Hoddesdon, Broxbourne,

+Broxbourne, Nazeing, Northaw & Cuffley, Goffs, Goffs

+Turnford and Stanstead Abbots, Waltham Cross.
+Churchgate,

+Cheshunt Haileybury

+Turnford,

+John Warner,

+Robert Barclay,

+St Mary's

 Continuing Interest (Year 7 places)

 After places have been offered, Hertfordshire County Council will maintain the school's continuing interest (waiting) list.
 A child's position on a Continuing interest list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
 The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.